ansible/ansible/docs/docsite/rst/user_guide/playbooks_tags.rst

 By default, Ansible does not apply :ref:`tag inheritance <tag_inheritance>` to dynamic re-use with ``include_role`` and ``include_tasks``.
 If you add tags to an include, they apply only to the include itself, not to any tasks in the included file or role.
 This allows you to execute selected tasks within a role or task file - see :ref:`selective_reuse` when you run your playbook.

-Generally speaking, if you want tag inheritance, you probably want to use imports.
+If you want tag inheritance, you probably want to use imports.
 However, using both includes and imports in a single playbook can lead to difficult-to-diagnose bugs.
-For this reason, if your playbook uses includes to re-use roles or tasks, and you need tag inheritance on one include, Ansible offers two workarounds.
+For this reason, if your playbook uses ``include_*`` to re-use roles or tasks, and you need tag inheritance on one include, Ansible offers two workarounds.
 You can use the ``apply`` keyword:

 .. code-block:: yaml